KeibiSoft/KeibiDrop/CONTRIBUTING.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/my-module`
 3. Make your changes (modular is better!)
 4. Sign your commits using `git commit -S -m "your message here"`
+5. The first time, you are required to sign-off that you read the DCO.txt (`git commit --sign-off`)
-5. Push your changes: `git push origin feature/my-module`
+6. Push your changes: `git push origin feature/my-module`
-6. Open a pull request with a clear, descriptive message
+7. Open a pull request with a clear, descriptive message

 ---